petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/documents-and-media/publishing-and-sharing/using-adaptive-media/adaptive-media-configuration-reference.md

 ## Systems Images Resolutions

 Here you can override Adaptive Media's default behavior for document library previews and thumbnails.
-By default, Adaptive Media chooses the best image resolution for previews and thumbnails based on the closest dimensions. <!--Q: Closest to what dimensions?--> But you can enter resolution IDs to override this process (e.g., `Preview-1000x0`).
+By default, Adaptive Media chooses the best image resolution for previews and thumbnails based on the closest dimensions to user's screen type and resolution.
+But you can enter resolution IDs to override this process (e.g., `Preview-1000x0`).

 ![Access the System Settings](./adaptive-media-configuration-reference/images/02.png)